NarrativeScience-old/pynocular/README.md

 * Provide keyword arguments of `fetch_on_create=True` or `fetch_on_update=True` to the `Field` class

 ### Advanced Usage
-For most use cases the basic usage defined above should suffice, however there are certain situations where you don't necessarily want to fetch each object or you need to do more complex queries that are not exposed by the `DatabaseModel` interface.
+For most use cases, the basic usage defined above should suffice.
+However, there are certain situations where you don't necessarily want to fetch each object or you need to do more complex queries that are not exposed by the `DatabaseModel` interface.
 Below are some examples of how those situations can be addressed using Pynocular.